anoma/namada-indexer/README.md

 - `namada/transactions-indexer`: Processes transactions starting from block height 0 (or the last successfully processed block height).

 - `namada/webserver-indexer`: The `webserver` serves indexed data via a REST API, enabling external applications and users to access blockchain data in a structured and accessible way.
 It listens on port `5001`.
-The API endpoints are described in the `swagger.yml` file located in the project root.
-A hosted HTML version of the API documentation is available at [Namada Interface Indexer REST API](https://anoma.github.io/namada-indexer).

 - `docker.dragonflydb.io/dragonflydb/dragonfly`: This container runs a DragonflyDB instance, an advanced in-memory key-value store that acts as a caching layer.
 It listens on port `6379` and stores frequently accessed or temporary data, improving system performance by reducing the need for repeated database queries.